-Dr. Jon D. Simmons is an associate professor within the Department of Surgery.
+Dr. Jon D. Simmons is a professor within the Department of Surgery.
 He has served as the trauma medical director and chief of the Division of Trauma & Acute Care Surgery at USA Health University Hospital – the region’s only level 1 trauma center - since 2017.

 Dr. Simmons previously served as the program director for the General Surgery Residency from 2012-2018.
 He currently serves as the Councilor for Alpha Omega Alpha Medical Honor Society at the University of South Alabama since 2016.
 Dr. Simmons completed his general surgery residency at the University of Mississippi Medical Center in 2009.
 During residency, he garnered many awards, including Teacher of the Year, Arnold P. Gold Humanism Award, and Resident of the Year, which was chosen from over 500 residents.
 Following residency, Dr. Simmons completed a Multidisciplinary Critical Care Fellowship at Johns Hopkins where he was also named Teacher of the Year.

 Since his arrival at the University of South Alabama in 2011, Dr. Simmons has impacted the Department of Surgery in many ways.
 Under his leadership, the General Surgery Residency has thrived.
 For these efforts, he was named Faculty Teacher of the Year in 2012 and awarded the Scarlet Sash Award seven consecutive years for outstanding mentorship to the medical students.